Affordable European Holidays: Cheapest Countries in Europe to Visit

 These destinations are often less popular tourist destinations and some of the hidden gems in Europe which mean more time for me to get to know locals and enjoy less crowded beaches.
 While I always like to spend a few days in the bigger cities, visiting the less known cities and outdoor-enthusiast destinations is sometimes more gratifying for me, and my wallet.
 Offering beautiful views of mountains, coastlines, and lakes these destinations are one of a kind and won’t break your budget.

-Cheap Countries in Europe to Visit for Budget Travelers
+Cheapest Countries in Europe to Visit for Budget Travelers

+Looking for affordable European holidays?
 Slovakia has a myriad of museums and stunning architecture to explore.
 But, if you’re looking to expand your beer and wine pallet on a budget – Slovakia is your dream come true.
 Head to the small town of Modra where just about every house has a vineyard.
 Be sure to check out local distilleries and microbreweries.

 Branching out of Vilnius, go camping on the Curonian Spit.
 This long sand dune extends into the Baltic Sea and is the perfect place to escape the world.
 Or, stay in a cottage in Nida – the largest town on the split where you can enjoy the Lithuanian Summer with locals.
+Not to mention, most of Eastern Europe are well connected by land transport and the journey won’t cost you much either!
+Lithuania and its neighboring countries are some of the cheap places to visit in Europe.

 Greece can easily be done cheap; you just have to be careful not to fall into the traps!
 Santorini, arguably one of the top romantic destinations is Europe can be enjoyed on any budget.
 If you avoid sea-view restaurants and book your hotel or hostel in advance you can explore, swim and dive into this awe-inspiring destination.

-If you’re looking for cheap countries to visit in Europe, Bulgaria has to be on your list.
+If you’re looking for the cheapest countries to visit in Europe, Bulgaria has to be on your list.
 Beyond Sofia and Sunny Beach, head up to the Rila mountains.
 Visit the Seven Rila Lakes and stay at one of the numerous mountain lodges that host stunning overlooks of the lakes and mountains for a price that won’t break the bank.
 Head to the city of Plovdiv for beautiful examples of Roman architecture and visit one of the many cultural museums there.

 In Ukraine, venture to Lviv – a lovely historic city in the West.
 From there, you can venture out to the smaller towns and villages next to the Carpathian Mountains.
 The atmosphere there is impossible to describe.
 There, you have the chance to be closer to the natural environment around you and enjoy the variety of views available to you.
 The locals there are extremely welcoming so don’t be afraid to ask for restaurant and accommodation advice.
 NOTE: Tourists and travelers are asked to take extra precautions when visiting Ukraine as it is marked as an unsafe travel destination from June 2016.
 Plan your route safely!